-In practice, a system can almost invariably be made to perform more efficiently if full commissioning is carried out on site, and we always strongly recommend that commissioning is carried out by a Dutypoint Engineer.
+In practice, a system can almost invariably be made to perform more efficiently if commissioning is carried out on site.

 Please note that engineer visits by Dutypoint are priced at one visit to commission one pump set.
 If there are multiple units on a site, special terms can be negotiated.
 To arrange a commissioning visit, please call the Technical Service Help line 01452 300590.